Frequently Asked Questions

 How is this different from other Engineering and Science Programs?

-- Each student determines the problem he wants to solve based on issues he has experienced in his own life or that familiy or friends are experiencing.
+• Each student determines the problem s/he wants to solve based on issues experienced in her/his own life, or issues within the family, or the wider community.

-- Solution is a real-world, practical invention of their own design.
+• Solution is a real-world, practical invention of their own design created using the principles taught in the Invention Convention Curriculum.

 What will this cost my school?